25-MDDN242/time-based-media-demos1406/README.md

 The day-night cycle was my final addition, and I'm particularly pleased with the outcome.
 Drawing each sprite directly within `draw_clock()` would have simplified this process significantly, allowing straightforward colour changes with the `fill()` function.
 Instead, I wrestled with the more complex `tint()` function, eventually reaching a satisfying result.
 Colour theory was not an expected learning experience from this project.

 > It should be noted that while using debug, breaks can be common.
-The core functions will not break but regular reloading is reccomended.
+The core functions will not break but regular reloading is recommended.
+>
+> While it is not necessary for full enjoyment, all of my `tint()` gradients are contained within the hour.
+I recommend changing the minutes slider in debug while in the sunrise/sunset hours.